biarri/pypi-publish/Readme.md

 # Codefresh pypi-publish Plugin

 Codefresh plugin `release-to-pypi` can be used to publish images to pypi (or a private pip repository) using [twine](https://pypi.org/project/twine/).
+If necessary, [register](https://pypi.org/account/register/) for an account on pypi to obtain the username and password credentials to provide.

 ## Usage